JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 ## Interesting Concepts

-Concepts / ideas that I
+Concepts / ideas that I found during this year.

 1. CYA (cover your ***) was always a thing.

 But [BRD/PRD/FRD](https://jalcocert.github.io/JAlcocerT/brd-vs-frd-for-data-analytics/) just takes it to the next level.